 By definition, a lawyer is someone who has finished training in the field of law and passed the bar exams who provides advice on legal matters.

-As a lawyer working for a firm, you’ve probably worked from home, from a coffee house, or from everywhere else in the past just to juggle your workload.
+As a lawyer working for a firm, you’ve probably worked from home, from a coffee house, or from everywhere else to juggle your workload.

-When you switch to work from home legal jobs, the tasks you did as a lawyer in your traditional 9-to-5 job still stands.
-If you specialized in estates, the focus on providing legal advice to anyone having estate problems.
+When you switch to work from home legal jobs, the tasks you did as a lawyer in your traditional 9-to-5 job remain, and you can continue practicing your specialization.

 2. Contractual Attorney or Trial Consultant

 When law firms suffer from work backlog, they hire contractual attorneys to help meet deadlines, even if it means they do the job from home.

 With technological advancements that let attorneys meet with clients, attend litigation remotely, and negotiate on behalf of clients with video-conferencing tools and cloud-sharing apps, working from home as an attorney is quite possible.

 3. Virtual Paralegal